 Think of our modern minds, lulled into beta brainwave repose by our television fixations.
 Now ponder a moment the prehistoric mind, trained from birth by storytellers and storytelling, ritual after ritual, and constant day and night immersion in nature.
 What's the longest passage of a story you can recite?
 How are you at telling a successful story in a group?
 How savvy are you about the plants and creatures, earth and sky, surrounding you on the brief sojourns into nature most modern minds allow ourselves?
-How robust the minds of prehistoric folks must have been, patterned by stories that perhaps most often utilized analogies and anthromorphism to explain the history of humans (the individual's group and neighboring groups) as well as Mother Nature.
+The brains of prehistoric humans were just as large as yours and every bit as capable.
+How robust the minds of prehistoric folks must have been.

 In Sigmund Freud's last book, "Civilization and Its Discontents," he noted that the further we have gotten away from this natural state, into increasingly complex civilization, the greater our discontents.
 Whether this is so or not, the allure of ancient wisdom lost compells our modern minds to glance back now and then.

 Breathtaking cave images by brilliant prehistoric artists are at best unappreciated by the majority of modern humanity, who still cling to a cartoon view of prehistory.
 At worst, the modern human ambivalence toward earliest human experience, typified by the Hollywood notion that humans existed during the same age as the dinosaurs, signals our indifference to discoveries that could provide important mythological information appropriate for developing a more sensitive environmental ethic in our own time.